-TASK SHAREHOLDER ALERT: Jakubowitz Law Reminds TaskUs Shareholders of a Lead Plaintiff Deadline of April 25, 2022
+TASK SHAREHOLDER ALERT: Jakubowitz Law Reminds Taskus Shareholders of a Lead Plaintiff Deadline of April 25, 2022

-NEW YORK, March 25, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of TaskUs, Inc. (NASDAQ: TASK).
+NEW YORK, April 1, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Taskus, Inc. (NASDAQ: TASK).

 To receive updates on the lawsuit, fill out the form: